johnfr15/lib-web3/ZkSync/Mute/README.md

 **note:** amountIn is for *exact input*, where amountOut is for *exact output* we must specify at least one of both.
           if amountOut *exact output* is used amountIn should be set to ***null***.

-`signer`: The signer account that will sign the transaction.
+`signer`: The signer Wallet that will sign the transaction.

 `path`: An array containing the address of the 2 tokens involved the first index is the address of token that will enter the pool **(in token)** and the second index is the address of the token getting out of the pool (out token)